VoronDesign/VoronUsers/printer_mods/GSL12/pocketwatch_nema17/Readme.md

 # Extruder for V0 fork with 2020 extrusions,Nema 17 and MGN9

 Based on Afterburner Extruder parts.
 Just modified motor_plate and main_body.
+All other parts can be take from the original afterburner.

 Klipper: step_distance same as for afterburner.